Configuration And Administration By Using Options And Annexes

 If there is a conflict between transaction objects as specified by the list of override options, the first value that is set in a transaction, starting from the beginning of the list, is taken into account.
 All the subsequent values that are specified for the same option are ignored.

-Refer to the Configuration Options reference for a list of all the Workspace Web Edition options.
+Interaction Workspace Configuration Options Reference contains a list of all the Interaction Workspace options.
 It includes descriptions of their type and use.
+Refer also to Deploying Interaction Workspace, when you are planning your implementation of Interaction Workspace.

-Effect Hierarchical Options on the Behavior of Workspace
+Effect of Privileges and Hierarchical Options on the Behavior of Interaction Workspace